Maria Leopoldina of Austria: Legacy

-Although she is portrayed as a melancholic woman and humiliated by the scandals and extramarital relations of Dom Pedro I (representing her as the fragile link in the love triangle), the most recent historiography has claimed to Maria Leopoldina a less passive image in national history.
+Although she is portrayed as a melancholic woman and humiliated by the scandals and extramarital relations of Dom Pedro I (representing her as the fragile link in a love triangle), the most recent historiography has given Maria Leopoldina a less passive image in national history.

 Maria Leopoldina had great prominence in Brazilian politics, either when the Portuguese court returned to Portugal, or behind the scenes of the friction between Brazil and Portugal until the moment of Independence in 1822.
 While Dom Pedro I still maintained the possibility of maintaining the United Kingdom with Portugal, Maria Leopoldina had already found that the most prudent path was the total emancipation of the metropolis.
 Maria Leopoldina's intellectual and political education, combined with her strong sense of duty and sacrifice on behalf of the State, were fundamental to Brazil, especially after King John VI, under Portuguese pressure, was forced to return to Lisbon.
 Since she was an Archduchess of Austria and member of the House of Habsburg-Lorraine and who had been educated under an aristocratic and absolutist regime, Maria Leopoldina did not hesitate to defend ideals and more representative forms of government for Brazil, influenced by liberalism and constitutionalism.

 Brazilians had great respect and admiration for Maria Leopoldina from the first moments when she set foot in Brazil.
 Very popular (a view even stronger among the poorest and slaves), from the moment of her death she had started to be called the "Mother of Brazilians".
 Petitions were made for the Empress to receive the title of "Guardian Angel of this nascent Empire".
 During the period in which she was ill in her last days of life, processions were carried out on the streets of Rio de Janeiro; churches and chapels filled with people in deep sadness.
 The news of her death caused a stir throughout the city.
 The people took to the streets in tears, and there are reports of slaves who lamented with screams: "Our mother died.
 What will become of us?
 Who will take sides with blacks?".
 With her death, the popularity of Dom Pedro I, allied to the problems of the first reign, declined considerably.
 The writer and biographer of her life, Carlos H. Oberacker Júnior, says that "rarely has a foreigner been so dear and recognized by a people like her".

 During her life, Maria Leopoldina looked for ways to end slavery.
 In an attempt to change the type of labor in Brazil, the Empress encouraged European immigration to the country.
 Maria Leopoldina's arrival in Brazil fostered the beginning of German immigration to the country, first coming from the Swiss, settling in Rio de Janeiro and founding the city of Nova Friburgo.
 Then, to populate southern Brazil, the Empress encouraged the Germans to come.
 The presence of Maria Leopoldina in South America attracted attention as a way to "propagandize" Brazil among the Germanic milieu.
+Colônia Leopoldina, a former settlement in southern Bahia founded by Swiss and Germans, was named after Maria Leopoldina.